RKdev/T.E.A.L/README.md

 I'm still going to keep it in pure javascript for now since this is supposed to be a learning exercise to help me get a solid understanding of
 Javascript and modern web design.
 Depending on how it goes I will make decisions about adding jQuery, Bootstrap, React or other frameworks as I gain more understanding and feel the project outgrowing what pure JS can readily do.

+Please visit the wiki page as well to see the evolution of the design.